WHSmith: United Kingdom

-Since 2007, the company has taken on a number of Post Office branches, mainly within its high street shops.
+Since 2007, the company has taken on a number of Post Office branches, mainly within its High Street shops.
 By April 2016, this had reached 107, including former Crown Post Offices, with plans for an additional 61.

 WHSmith also operate a number of shops within hospitals, following its acquisition of Yorkshire-based newsagent chain United News in March 2008.

-In addition to its existing joint ventures and franchise shops, the company trialed the smaller format, convenience-based WHSmith Local concept during 2013.
-Targeted at independent newsagents and post office business owners, a total of 40 such stores were trading and a further 40 planned by the time the 2015 annual report had been published.
+In addition to its joint ventures and franchise shops, the company trialled the smaller format, convenience-based 'WHSmith Local' concept during 2013.
+Targeted at independent newsagents and post office business owners, 40 such shops were trading and a further 40 were planned by the time of the 2015 annual report.

-Since 2011, the company has also opened shops using its Funky Pigeon brand and subsidiary Funky Pigeon.com Ltd which offers stationery and personalised greetings cards both online and via stores.
+Since 2011, the company has also opened shops using its Funky Pigeon brand and subsidiary Funky Pigeon.com Ltd which offers stationery and personalised greetings cards.
+In 2024, WHSmith announced that they had reached an exclusive agreement with Toys R Us owner WHP Global to open Toys R Us concessions inside its stores.